 If you have not changed your air filter for quite a while then this could be the problem that you are having.
 Not changing this filter regularly will result in poor airflow due to all of the dirt and grime that gets stuck to the filter.
 This poor air flow will restrict the amount of hot air that your evaporator coils receive.
 Without the needed hot air your evaporator can freeze.

 By either cleaning or replacing your filter with a new one you may be able to prevent this from happening again and only be out twenty or thirty dollars.
-If you are unsure on what kind of air filter to purchase check out our ‘Best Air Conditioner Filter’ guide by clicking here.
+If you are unsure on what kind of air filter to purchase check out our ‘Best Air Conditioner Filter’ guide.
 Also, when you are changing your air filter take your vacuum with you with a hose attachment.
 Then, when you take the old filter out insert that hose attachment in there and suck up any remaining dust that remains.
 This will ensure you get a nice clean air before you insert the new filter.
 (Some people use brooms for this as well to sweep out any remaining dust.)

 The next logical place that I am going to check is the thermostat.
 This may sound like a stupid question, but is it set to cool?
 If it’s not, don’t feel ashamed.
 I’ve had it happen to me as well.
 My toddler thought it’d be a fun idea to play with the thermostat before we left for the day.
 When I came home I was greeted with a surprise.
 If the thermostat is set to cool then what is the fan setting at?
 Not all thermostats have this setting but if you do have a fan setting make sure that it is set to ‘Auto’ and not set to ‘On.’
 If you do have it set to ‘On’ then you will have the blower motor blowing air constantly… even if the air conditioner isn’t on.
 So, you’ll get warm air blowing through your home.
 Lastly, it could be that the thermostat itself is bad and isn’t reading temperatures correctly.
 If this is the case then this would fall more in line with a service call.